 Human Resources (HR) professionals have a broad scope of responsibilities as well as a wide range of different administrative levels within any industry.
 Nonetheless, there are standard competencies which any HR professional is expected to demonstrate and these are often validated by standardised testing or certifications.
 Achieving the right certifications can mean the difference between getting hired for a desired role or continuing on your job search.

 The best certifications in Human Resources are those that are recognised across the industry and validated by certifying or training organisations.
-Ultimately, any certification is subject to the skills required to achieve it, so the best certifications are those that can be utilised in performing your job functions and improving the HR functions of your company.
+Ultimately, any certification is subject to the skills required to achieve it, so the best certifications are those that can be utilised in performing your job functions and improving the HRM functions of your company.

 To get a leg up in the HR field, you might want to consider completing certifications that will improve your knowledge and capabilities as an HR professional.
 Deciding on which certifications to pursue may be confusing, but there are certain certifications that will improve your desirability as an HR professional no matter where you work.

 What Certifications Do I Need to Work in HR?

 Human Resources professionals cover a broad range of functions within any organisation.
 When you consider completing an HR certification, be sure to understand the different types of certifications and the advantages and disadvantages of each one to find the ones that will meet your needs.